drowe67/freedv-gui/USER_MANUAL.md

 * [PSK Reporter](https://pskreporter.info/) (using the "FREEDV" mode)
 * [FreeDV Reporter](https://freedv-reporter.k6aq.net/)

-The frequency that FreeDV reports is set by changing the "Report Frequency" text box in the main window.
+The frequency that FreeDV reports is set by changing the "Report Frequency" drop down box in the main window.
 This is in kilohertz (kHz) and will turn red if the entered value is invalid.
-If Hamlib support is also enabled, this frequency will automatically update approximately every five seconds while receiving, overwriting anything manually entered.
+If Hamlib support is also enabled, this frequency will automatically remain in sync with the current VFO on the radio (i.e. if the frequency is changed in the application, the radio will also change its frequency).

 FreeDV will also show the callsigns of previously received signals.
 To view those, click on the arrow next to the last received callsign at the bottom of the window.
 These are in descending order by time